 Within a decade of India’s Independence it was becoming clear that the country lacked an effective opposition party.
 Devout patriots were becoming disenchanted with the Congress party’s way of doing things and clamored for an alternative.
-But none could be built for decades.
-Until the recent rise of the BJP party.
+But for years none could be built.
+Until the rise of the BJP party in the late 1980s.
 But now the BJP is rapidly becoming the single-party that ‘rules’ the entire country.

-This is due to the inherent nature of India’s system of government.
-Power can be so centralized in a few hands in this system that a ‘ruling’ party can decimate all opposition.
+This propensity for one-party rule is due to the inherent nature of India’s system of government.
+It allows power to be so centralized in a few hands that a ‘ruling’ party can nearly decimate all opposition.

 This is not befitting a great democracy.
-Historian Ramchandra Guha has just unearthed a letter written in 1961 by JRD Tata to Jawaharlal Nehru making this very point (see below).
-A single-party dominance “contains the seeds of trouble and risk in the future,” he told Nehru.
+Historian Ramchandra Guha has just written about a 1961 letter from industrialist JRD Tata to Prime Minister Jawaharlal Nehru making this very point (see below).
+A single-party dominance “contains the seeds of trouble and risk in the future,” Tata wrote.

 A few years later Tata began to openly advocate switching India to the presidential system of government.
 “Presidential democracy will free the country from the grip of professional politicians,” he declared.
 Tata remained a proponent of the presidential system for the rest of his life.
 (Please see more of his comments.)

 [Excerpts of Guha’s article first published in The Hindustan Times]

 When JRD Tata Called for a Strong Opposition

 JRD Tata wrote to Jawaharlal Nehru that in the absence of a constructive Opposition, the only option for patriots opposed to the Congress was ‘either to go into the political wilderness where their services will be lost to the country or turn to the Communist Party or some equally undesirable extremist party’

 By Ramchandra Guha